espocrm/documentation/docs/administration/apache-server-configuration.md

 ## Enabling rewrite rules

 EspoCRM requires *mod_rewrite* being enabled in Apache.

-When you are trying to install EspoCRM via browser, you may encounter *'API Error: EspoCRM API is unavailable'* error.
+W/o it you may encounter *'API Error: EspoCRM API is unavailable'* error during installation or see an information page prompting to configure your webserver.

 To fix it, try the following steps **one by one**.
 After each step check if the issue is solved.
 If it works, then further steps are not needed.